Average Boat Speeds: Pontoon, Cruiser and Sail Speed Examples

-Is a fast boat the exception or the rule?
+Is a fast boat the exception or the rule for average boat speeds?

 What horsepower can you realistically expect from the average boat purchase?